-The largest portion of revenues is Charges for Services of \$75M, which is 32% of total revenues.
-These revenues include fees collected by Municipal Court, Police, Parks, and Public Works departments, as well as collections derived from water and sewer charges.
+The largest portion of revenues is Capital Grants and Contributions of \$88M, which is 24% of total revenues.
+These revenues include revenues collected by the newly constructed hotel, fees collected by Public Works, as well as collections derived from water and sewer charges.

-Other large revenue sources consist of Sales and Other Taxes of \$67M or 28% of total revenues and Property Taxes of \$46M or 19% of total revenues, which is \$4.14M increase from prior year, primarily due to an increase in appraised values of \$1.030 B.
+Other large revenue sources consist of Charges for Services of \$84M or 23% of total revenues, Sales and Other Taxes of \$71M or 20% of total revenues, and Property Taxes of \$54M or 15% of total revenues, which is a \$7.6M increase from prior year, primarily due to increases in appraised values.